 - Easy integration: Cloud-based data warehouses were made to integrate with as many data types and formats as possible.
 However, they're still not perfect, and that's where services like Xplenty can help.

 We chose to use Amazon Redshift for this how-to guide.
-In the next sections, we'll discuss Amazon Redshift and provide a step-by-step procedure of creating a free warehouse on the platform.
+In the next sections, we'll discuss AWS Redshift and provide a step-by-step procedure of creating a free warehouse on the platform.

 As one of the most popular data warehouse solutions, Amazon Redshift comes with key advantages regardless of the type and size of your business: